xinchenwang2403/stock-financial-health-analyzer/README.md

 # Stock Financial Health Analyzer

 ## Project Overview
-The **Stock Financial Health Analyzer** is an interactive Streamlit dashboard designed to help users evaluate a company’s stock performance, financial health, and latest investment-related news in one place.
-The tool combines market price trends, selected accounting and financial indicators, and daily news updates to support more informed exploratory analysis.
+The **Stock Financial Health Analyzer** is an interactive data product designed to help users evaluate a company's recent stock performance, financial condition, and news context in one dashboard.
+It is built for students, beginner investors, and business users who want a simple but structured way to explore stock-related insights.

-This product is designed for **students, beginner investors, and non-specialist users** who want an accessible way to understand both market behaviour and basic company fundamentals without using complex professional financial platforms.
+The product creates value by combining **market trend analysis**, **financial health scoring**, and **daily news integration** into a single user-friendly interface.
+To improve reliability, it uses both **Yahoo Finance online data** and **local CSV fallback datasets**.

 ---

 ## Analytical Problem
-Many users can observe stock price movements, but they often lack a simple way to connect those movements with core financial health indicators and current news context.
-Looking only at stock prices can be misleading, because a company’s market performance does not always reflect its liquidity, solvency, profitability, or growth position.

-This project addresses the following analytical problem:

-> **How can users evaluate a company more effectively by combining stock price trends, selected financial indicators, and recent investment news in one dashboard?**

-This is relevant in a **financial and accounting context** because financial information becomes more useful when it is presented in a way that supports interpretation, comparison, and decision-making.
+The analytical problem addressed in this project is:

+**How can users quickly and intuitively assess the short-term market performance and basic financial health of a listed company, while also considering recent company-specific and market-wide news that may influence investment perception?**

+This problem is highly relevant in **finance**, **investment analysis**, and **business decision support**, because stock evaluation often requires users to combine:
+- historical price movement,
+- accounting and financial indicators,
+- and current news signals.

+Many beginners find it difficult to interpret these dimensions together.
+This project solves that problem by transforming multiple financial data sources into a clear, interactive, and explainable dashboard.

 ---

 ## Dataset Information

-### 1. Yahoo Finance Data
+### 1. Online Data Source
-**Source:** Yahoo Finance via the `yfinance` Python library
+**Yahoo Finance** via the `yfinance` Python library

+### 2. Local Fallback Data Sources
+The app also uses local CSV files when online data retrieval is unavailable or incomplete:
+- stock price CSV files for selected tickers
+- `financial_info.csv`
+- `company_news.csv`
+- `market_news.csv`

+### Data Access / Collection Date
+- Yahoo Finance data accessed dynamically during app runtime
+- Local CSV fallback datasets prepared and accessed during project development and testing
-**Access date:** [replace with your actual access date, e.g. 18 April 2026]
+- Recommended disclosure date: **[replace with your actual final data preparation date, e.g. 2025-04-19]**

-**Type of data used:**
+### Data Scope
+The project includes:
-- Historical stock price data
+- **Historical stock prices** for selected listed companies
-- Company financial information
+- **Financial indicators** such as:
+  - market capitalization
+  - trailing P/E ratio
+  - revenue growth
+  - profit margins
+  - current ratio
-- Company-related news
+  - debt-to-equity ratio
+- **Company news** linked to the selected stock
-- Market-wide news linked to major indices
+- **Market-wide news** related to major indices such as:

-**Coverage:**
-- Stocks from multiple sectors, including:
+  - S&P 500 (`^GSPC`)
+  - Nasdaq (`^IXIC`)
+  - Dow Jones (`^DJI`)

+### Covered Sectors
 - Technology
 - Communication Services
 - Consumer
 - Financial Services
 - Healthcare
 - Energy
 - Industrials

-- Historical price periods selectable by the user:
-  - 1 month
-  - 3 months
-  - 6 months
-  - 1 year
+### Example Companies
-  - 5 years
+- Apple (AAPL)
-  - 10 years
+- Microsoft (MSFT)
-- Financial indicators used:
-  - Market Capitalisation
+- NVIDIA (NVDA)
-  - Trailing P/E
+- Alphabet (GOOGL)
-  - Revenue Growth
+- Meta (META)
-  - Profit Margins
+- Amazon (AMZN)
-  - Current Ratio
+- Tesla (TSLA)
-  - Debt to Equity
-- News coverage:
+- JPMorgan (JPM)
-  - Company-specific news for the selected stock
-  - Market-wide news from major indices such as S&P 500, Nasdaq, and Dow Jones

-**Why this dataset was chosen:**
-Yahoo Finance is suitable for this project because it provides a practical and accessible source of public financial market data.
-It supports both stock-level and company-level analysis and enables the integration of price data, financial indicators, and current news into one product.
-This makes it well aligned with the analytical goal of combining numerical financial analysis with real-time market context.

----
+- Johnson & Johnson (JNJ)
+- Exxon Mobil (XOM)

-### 2. Local CSV Fallback Data
+### Why These Data Are Suitable
-**Source:** Local CSV files prepared for the project
-**Access date:** [replace with your actual preparation/use date]

-**Files used:**
-- Individual stock CSV files such as `AAPL.csv`, `MSFT.csv`, etc.
-- `financial_info.csv`

-**Purpose:**
-The local CSV files are used as a fallback when online retrieval from Yahoo Finance is unavailable.
-This improves the reliability and reproducibility of the dashboard during demonstration or assessment.

-**Why this dataset was chosen:**
-A fallback dataset was included to make the application more stable and user-friendly.
-If live retrieval fails, the dashboard can still display stock price data and selected financial indicators from local files.
+These datasets are suitable for the analytical problem because they capture three essential dimensions of stock evaluation:

+1. **Market performance** through price history and volume data
+2. **Financial condition** through core accounting and financial indicators
+3. **Current context** through company-specific and market-wide news

+Together, these sources allow users to move beyond isolated metrics and form a broader view of financial health and market sentiment.

 ---